No more buying nutritionally worthless apple juice from the store, this homemade apple juice in the blender is easy peasy and packed with goodness!

 Step 1: wash and chop apples.
 No need to peel.

-Step 2: place apple piece in the blender with water and puree.
+Step 2: place apple pieces in the blender with water and blend until smooth.

 Step 3: drain through a cheesecloth or old t-shirt.

 Step 4: the end.